Attendance Allowance

 Changes in your circumstances

 Changes to your circumstances can affect whether you should get Attendance Allowance or the amount you get.
-It is important to contact the office that deals with your payments.
+It is important to contact the Disability and Carers Service.

 Going abroad to live or visit

 You need to report if you go abroad for a temporary period or to live in another country.
-If your visit abroad is temporary, you may continue to get Attendance Allowance if:
+If your visit abroad is temporary, you may continue to get your benefit paid if:

-If you are going to live abroad permanently you cannot usually get Attendance Allowance.
+If you are going to live abroad permanently it may affect any Attendance Allowance you get.

 Medical examination